kellyjonbrazil/jc/README.md

 ```
 COMMAND | jc [OPTIONS] PARSER
 ```
-or
+or using the "magic" syntax
 ```
 jc [OPTIONS] COMMAND
 ```

-`jc` accepts piped input from `STDIN` and outputs a JSON representation of the previous command's output to `STDOUT`.
-The JSON output can be compact or pretty formatted.
+The JSON output can be compact (default) or pretty formatted with the `-p` option.

 ### Parsers
 - `--arp` enables the `arp` command parser